DLocarno/AIRacer/README.txt

 # GAME DESCRIPTION

 AI RACER started as a simple 2D racing game built in the Pygame framework.
 A player can easily add/modify game levels and race a number of NPCs around a track.
-Later, Deep-Q Reinforcment Learning via the PyTorch framework, has been added to the game to allow a player to test, tune, train, and play with a Deep Q Learning Network.
+Later, Deep-Q Reinforcment Learning via the PyTorch framework, was added to the game to allow a player to test, tune, train, and play with a Deep Q Learning Network.

 # PURPOSE